huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_peering_connection.md

 * `peer_tenant_id` - (Optional, String, ForceNew) Specifies the tenant ID of the accepter tenant.
 Changing this creates a new VPC peering connection.

+* `description` - (Optional, String) Specifies the description of the VPC peering connection.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: